Jordan A. Kreidberg, M.D., Ph.D.

 Harvard Medical School

-Jordan Kreidberg's principal research goal is to understand the genetic mechanisms of organogenesis, with a focus on the urogenital system.
-More specifically, his lab seeks to:
+The goal of Jordan Kreidberg's research is to understand the genetic mechanisms of organogenesis, with a focus on the urogenital system.

-Define regulatory interactions that establish and maintain normal glomerular function and prevent chronic renal failure.
+- Define regulatory interactions that establish and maintain normal glomerular function and prevent chronic renal failure; and

-Dr. Kreidberg received his MD and PhD from Johns Hopkins University School of Medicine.
+Jordan Kreidberg is Director of the Office of Fellowship Training at Boston Children's Hospital and Professor of Surgery, Harvard Medical School.
+He received his M.D. and Ph.D. from Johns Hopkins University School of Medicine.
 He completed his residency at Children's Hospital Boston and a postdoctoral fellowship at the Whitehead Institute.